First Things First: What is Payment Security?

 PCI compliance.
 PCI stands for Payment Card Industry; PCI compliance is just a fancy way of saying your customers’ credit card information is stored in such a way where it’s impossible to access entire credit card numbers inside your system.

-Three common processing solutions and their possible security features (and flaws).
+Three common processing solutions and their security features and flaws:

 Physical Credit Card Terminals